exodus31/Example_website/readme.txt

 Github Repo - https://github.com/exodus31/Example_website.git
 To run the website -> clone the github repo -> open the terminal and type 'python manage.py runserver' and hit enter.

+In this project, Data is sent from the database from django models and is reflected in the frontend in the required format.

 My other Projects -

 1) Forum Website for intercation between Investors and Enterpreneurs - https://github.com/exodus31/https---github.com-exodus31-E-summit-2.git